 - Repayment terms may vary

-- May have significantly tighter requirements and limitations than alternative loan options
+- May have significantly tighter loan requirements and limitations than alternative loan options

-Banks offer a wide variety of loan types, but typically have high expectations and standards for qualification compared with other types of small business loans.
+Banks offer a wide variety of loan types, but typically have high expectations and standards for qualification compared with other kinds of small business loans.

 Applying for Business Financing

 Depending on the loan you’re applying for and the type of lender, your application for a small business loan may require the following:

 - Personal credit check: You, the owner and borrower, may need to provide your credit information, and lenders may run background checks when you apply for a loan.